wearerequired/translations-cache/README.md

 # Translations Cache

-WordPress mu-plugin to reduces file reads for translations by caching the first read via APCu.
+Simple WordPress must-use plugin to reduce file reads for gettext (.mo) and JavaScript (.json) translations by caching the first read via APCu.

+By default the cache TTL is set to six hours without any automated cache invalidation.
+You can set the `TRANSLATIONS_CACHE_KEY_SALT` environment variable to change the key for the cache which will force the plugin to read from a fresh cache entry.

 ## Installation